Mechanics Of Orthodontic Tooth Movement

 - Intrusion tooth movement needs minimum force application.

-- Force required for intrusion is 10 to 20 g.
+- The force required for intrusion is 10 to 20 g.

-- Force applied passes via center of resistance.
+- Force-applied passes via the center of resistance.

-- PDL present in the apex get compressed at a small area.
+- PDL present in the apex gets compressed at a small area.

 - Areas of tension are absent.